Yoga For Neck Pain: 10 Easy And Effective Poses

 - Visualize the root of your tongue softening, as also your forehead skin, inner ear channels, winds of your nose.
 The forehead near the eyebrows and bridge of the nose must be softened.
 Feel your eyes sink back into your head and then look downward to your heart.
 Imagine your brain dropping back in your head.

-- Hold for five minutes after half an hour of exercise.
+- Hold for 5 minutes after half an hour of exercise.

 - To get out of the pose, roll to one side exhaling – the right is suggested.
 Breathe twice or thrice before pressing hands against the floor, exhaling as you raise your torso up first followed by the head.